Mrs Mummypenny Personal Finance Expert

 Saving money doesn’t mean you have to give up the things you and your family love.
 I will always find a way of doing things for less money or free.

 My boys love playing football so a trip to the park is forever free.
-They adore the local splash parks that can be found in most big parks like Fairlands-Stevenage, Letchworth & Royston.
-It’s important that my children understand the value of things and how much things cost.
-Its important to know their football boots cost £25 and this means that they must be looked after.
+They adore the local splash parks that can be found in most big parks like St.Albans or Letchworth.
+It is important that my children understand the value of things and how much things cost, like £40 football boots, which means that they must be looked after.